ontodev/valve.rs/README.md

 The columns of the datatype table have the following significance:
 - **datatype**: The name of the datatype
 - **parent**: The more generic datatype, if any, that this datatype is a special case of.
 When the value of a given column violates its datatype **condition**, Valve will move up the datatype hierarchy to determine whether its ancestors' datatype conditions have also been violated, and if so, Valve will add validation error messages corresponding to these further violations to the error messages it assigns to that value in that column.
-- **condition**: The logical condition used to validate whether a given data value conforms to the datatype (see [datatype-conditions](#datatype-conditions) below)
+- **condition**: The logical condition used to validate whether a given data value conforms to the datatype (see [condition types](#condition-types) below)
 - **description**: A description of the datatype and/or its purpose.
 - **sql_type**: The SQL type to use for columns that have the given datatype in the database.
 If empty, the SQL type of the nearest ancestor for which a SQL type has been defined will be used.
 - **HTML type** (optional column): The HTML type corresponding to the datatype.
 - **format** (optional column): The sprintf-style format string to apply to values of the datatype when saving them.

-##### Datatype conditions
+##### Condition types

 - `match(/REGEX/)`: Violated if a given value does not match `REGEX`.
 - `exclude(/REGEX/)`: Violated if a given value contains an instance of `REGEX`.
 - `search(/REGEX/)`: Violated if a given value does not contain an instance of `REGEX`.
 - `equals(VAL)`: Violated if a given value is not equal to `VAL`.
 - `in(VAL1, ...)`: Violated if a given value is not one of the values in the list: `VAL1, ...`
-- `list(ITEM_DATATYPE, SEPARATOR)`: Values of the given column are in the form of a sequence of items, each of datatype `ITEM_DATATYPE`, separated by the string `SEPARATOR`.
-This condition is violated whenever a value of the column is not in this form, otherwise it is violated if any of the items in the given list fail to conform to `ITEM_DATATYPE`.
+- `list(ITEM_DATATYPE, SEPARATOR)`: Violated if a given value is not in the form of a sequence of items, each of datatype `ITEM_DATATYPE`, separated by the string `SEPARATOR`.
+Otherwise the condition is violated if any of the items in the given list fail to conform to `ITEM_DATATYPE`.

 #### Required datatypes

 Valve requires that the following datatypes be defined:
 - `text`, `empty`, `line`, `trimmed_line`, `nonspace`, `word`

-The recommended datatype configurations for these four datatypes are the following:
+The recommended datatype configurations for these four datatypes are the following (note that the `HTML type` and `format` columns are optional):

 datatype     | parent       | condition              | description | sql_type | HTML type | format
 ---          | ---          | ---                    | ---         | ---      | ---       | ---